Thank you for downloading EventBook as your project management software of choice!

 add n/Xavier Tan p/98765432 e/xavt@example.com a/Ang Mo Kio street 2, Block 123, #01-01

-event.
+VPD of the Flag event.
 Enter the following command in the

 command box:assign Xavier Tan t/VPD t/E-Flag

-tag and a purple Flag
+VPD tag and a purple Flag event tag.switch Flag

-tab, and all listed contacts
+All tab to the Flag tab, and all listed contacts

-tab, with all contacts in EventBook displayed in the Result Panel.
+have the Flag event tag.
+All tab, with all contacts in EventBook displayed in the Result Panel.

-tab to view all your contacts, enter the following command:list
+All tab to view all your contacts, enter the following command:list

 Now that you are all warmed up, let's delve deeper into the details of each command and how you can use them to supercharge your event management in the next section!